 How are protein levels and noise kept within an acceptable range?

 Cells are confronted with the inherent problem that biochemical reactions are stochastic events.
 A reaction occurs when two molecules run into each other.
 If many copies are present, this happens frequently and is not a problem.
 However, in reactions that involve genomic DNA (1 or 2 copies per cell) or mRNA (often only a few copies per cell), this causes considerable variability and results in fluctuations of mRNA and protein abundance (called 'noise').
 We know that the spindle assembly checkpoint needs both precise relative levels between its proteins and low protein variability.
-Yet, the mRNAs coding for checkpoint proteins are present at only 4 - 9 copies per cell.
+Yet, the mRNAs coding for checkpoint proteins are present at only a few copies per cell.
 We want to know how cells nevertheless keep noise in check and make sure that precise protein levels are reached.

 How are multiple cellular processes coordinated with each other?